 The notion of reconnecting with nature has seeped into the public consciousness of late.
 People are realising how distanced they are from the natural world – and just how much better they feel after a walk in the park or a good stomp along a woodland trail.
 The Japanese concept of forest bathing is gaining traction in the western world, and is even an ‘experience’ offered by some hotels and tour operators.
 But it doesn’t have to cost anything.
 I just packed my bag on a Friday afternoon and walked out my front door.

 Yet this revitalised interest in the natural world is a double-edged sword.
 There have been reports in the UK of people camping across the Lake District, leaving litter and trampling across the natural habitat.
 One woman even found a wheelie suitcase, left abandoned for someone else to deal with.
 This, of course, is not OK.
 There are rules to wild camping, which are known collectively as the Leave No Trace principles.

 This disregard for the natural environment does little to help the cause of wild campers – something which is already viewed with suspicion in England.
 In fact, it’s only legal in Dartmoor National Park.
-The whole thing is a shady business; you’re advised to arrive late and leave early to avoid detection.
+Pitch your tent anywhere else and the whole thing becomes a very shady business.
+You’re advised to arrive late and leave early to avoid detection.
 Get caught and you risk a fine for trespassing and a severe telling off from the landowner.
 And you can never really relax for fear that you’ll be found out.

 The USA also has vast swathes of public land, held in trust for the American people.
 Compare this to England, where almost all the land is privately owned.
 The right to roam is severely restricted.
 Even where public footpaths exist, they are typically located on private land – meaning you cannot camp there without the landowner’s permission.